kaapstorm/remind_me_again/doc/design.md

 1. **Reminder List Screen**
    - Shows all reminders.
    - "+" FloatingActionButton to add a new reminder.
-   - Tap a reminder to edit.
-   - Tap notification to open "Show Reminder" screen.
+   - Tap a reminder to open "Show Reminder" screen.

    ```plaintext
    +--------------------------------------+